Early Warning Signs of Groundwater Flooding

 Impact of Groundwater Flooding

 Almost any type of home or structure can be impacted by groundwater flooding.
 Water usually seeps through foundation cracks and into crawlspaces or basements.
+Runoff from heavy rainfall, especially when drainage is poor, can also contribute to the overall water entering the property.
 Once this happens, it could result in structural damage and the growth of mould, harming your home or business.
 Water damage can happen very slowly; it can take days, weeks, or even months for it to happen.
 Water can occasionally stand still for a long time before beginning to damage your property.

 If flooding is not controlled, it can lead to major issues.
 Groundwater and surface water both have the potential to flood properties.
 When tainted groundwater seeps into basements and rises above the floor, it causes groundwater flooding.
 Cracks in the walls, floors, drains, pipes and foundations allow contaminants to enter the building.